 The following list represents areas in which gerontological research is currently being conducted by our research affiliates.
-For more specific information about the current projects in these areas or the researchers who are investigating them, please visit the 'Affiliates' or 'Funded Projects' pages.
+For more specific information about the current projects in these areas or the researchers who are investigating them, please visit the Affiliates page.

 - Researchers are studying chronic health problems, such as the prevalence of and risk factors for dementia, arthritis, and factors related to depression.

 - Researchers are studying health service use among older adults, such as nursing home use, hospital use, use of adult day care, rehabilitation, and support services.
 Issues around end-of-life care are also being examined.

 - Researchers are studying the role of family and friends as caregivers for older adults, the amount and type of assistance they provide, and the effect of care giving on caregivers.